-In this article, we introduce the Lynching in Latin America (LYLA) dataset.
-It is the first dataset spanning more than one country which for the first time enables researchers to conduct cross-country research on lynching.
-The LYLA data captures 2818 reported fatal and non-fatal events across 18 Latin American countries from 2010 to 2019.
-It also includes details such as the alleged wrongdoing that motivated the lynching, the type of violence involved, and the number of lynched persons.
-The data can be used to identify temporal trends across Latin America, offering unique insights to media reporting and policy debates.
-All events in the LYLA data are geo-coded, and compatible with other spatial data, making it possible to examine previously untested assumptions and generate a fuller understanding of lynching, in comparison to other more commonly studied forms of violence.
-Using this dataset, researchers can examine the drivers of lynching, such as state deficiencies, community characteristics, and delinquency, and the consequences of lynching, for example its alleged deterrent effect on petty crime, or its capacity to increase community cohesion.
+In this article, we introduce the Lynching in Latin America (LYLA) dataset, the first cross-national lynching event dataset.
+The LYLA data captures 2818 reported lynching events across 18 Latin American countries from 2010 to 2019.
+The LYLA data also includes details such as the alleged wrongdoing that motivated the lynching event, the type of violence involved, the size of the "lynch mob", and the number of lynched persons.
+The data can be used to identify temporal trends in reported lynching across Latin America, offering unique insights to media reporting and ongoing policy debates.
+For example, whether social media should be restricted in such a way as to reduce the likelihood of this form of collective violence, as has been the case in India (Hern 2018).
+All events in the LYLA data are geo-coded, and compatible with other socio-economic spatial data, making it possible to examine a series of untested assumptions in previous research and generate a fuller understanding of the causes and consequences of lynching, in comparison to other more commonly studied forms of violence.

-In this article, we first set out the need for a new lynching dataset.
-Progressing we discuss the process of conceptualizing lynching, our coding approach, followed by a series of descriptive analysis of the data, and an illustrative empirical application focusing on state legitimacy and lynching.
-The final section concludes by discussing how this data creates new avenues for research.
+In the following discussion, we first set out the need for a new lynching dataset.
+Progressing we discuss the process of conceptualizing lynching, our coding approach, followed by a series of descriptive analysis of the data, and an illustrative empirical application focusing on the relationship between state legitimacy and lynching.
+The final section concludes by discussing how this data creates new avenues for academic and policy-focused research.